A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

-According to \cite{liu2022efficient}, the MAE problem \eqref{eq:MAeig} on the unit disk domain radial solution.
-Let $r=\sqrt{x^2+y^2}$, for a radial function $v(r)$, one has $\det D^2 v=\frac{v'v''}{r}$ to the MAE problem \eqref{eq:MAeig} on the unit disk.
-Substituting this structure into the system \eqref{eq:MAeig} reduces the MAE problem to the following one-dimensional boundary value problem for $v(r)$:
+which was studied in \cite[Scetion 5.3]{glowinski2020numerical} and \cite[Example 1]{liu2022efficient}.
+Figure \ref{subfig:disk} illustrates the mesh we used.
+This problem admits a radial solution that can be approximated with high accuracy, making it very suitable for testing the capability of numerical methods for the MAE problem.
+Specifically, let $r:=\sqrt{x^2+y^2}$.
+For a radial function $v(r)$, one has $\det D^2 v=\frac{v'v''}{r}$ to the MAE problem \eqref{eq_MAeig} on the unit disk.
+Substituting this structure into \eqref{eq_MAeig} reduces the MAE problem to the following one-dimensional boundary value problem for $v:=v(r)$:

-A numerical solution with high accuracy for the above system can be obtained by using the shooting method, resulting in $u(0,0)=v(0)\approx-1.0628$ and $\lambda\approx 7.490039$.
-We show the performance of the proposed inexact AKI-FP method compared with the original AKI method using the finite element method on triangular meshes generated with varying characteristic lengths $h = 1/20,1/40,1/80,1/160$ in Figure \ref{fig.disk}, Table \ref{Tab.disk3} and Table \ref{Tab.disk1}.
+By employing the shooting method, a high-precision numerical solution for the above system is obtained as $u(0,0)=v(0)\approx-1.0628$ and $\lambda\approx 7.490039$, with the $L^2$-error of $v'v'' - \lambda r v^2$ reaching $ 10^{-6}$.
+The maximum number of outer iterations is set to $2000$, as the operator-splitting methods may not always achieve the desired accuracy.
+The numerical results for a sequence of refined meshes ($h = 1/20,1/40,1/80,1/160$) are summarized in Figure \ref{fig.disk}, Table \ref{Tab.disk3}, and Table \ref{Tab.disk1}.

-From Figure \ref{fig.disk} which presents detailed results for the inexact AKI-FP method.
-We can observe that the computed solution profile for $h=1/80$, shown in Figure \ref{fig.disk}(a), is smooth as expected.
-Figure \ref{fig.disk}(b) and Figure \ref{fig.disk}(c) display the convergence of the relative error $\eta_1$ and the computed eigenvalue estimate $\lambda^k_h$ versus the iteration count $k$, respectively, obtained with the mesh parameter $h=1/80$.
-These demonstrate that $\eta_1$ decreases rapidly below the tolerance of $10^{-6}$, while the sequence $\lambda^k_h$ also converges quickly to the corresponding discrete eigenvalue $\lambda\approx 7.490039$.
-Furthermore, Figure \ref{fig.disk}(d) illustrates the relationship between the computation time of the inexact AKI-FP method and the mesh parameter $h$.
-As $h$ decreases, the observed convergence rate for the $L^2$-error approaches $2$, while the rate for the $H^1$-error approaches 1 (cf. Table \ref{Tab.disk3}).
+{ Figure \ref{fig.disk} illustrates the detailed results for the inexact AKI-FP method.
+One can observe that the computed solution profile for $h=1/80$, shown in Figure \ref{subfig:disk-solution}, is smooth as expected.
+Figure \ref{subfig:disk-convergence} and Figure \ref{subfig:disk-lambda} show the convergence of the relative error $\eta_1$ and the computed eigenvalue estimate $\lambda^h$ versus the iteration count $k$, respectively, obtained with the mesh parameter $h=1/80$.
+One can see that $\eta_1$ decreases to the tolerance of $10^{-6}$, while the sequence $\lambda^h$ also converges to the corresponding discrete eigenvalue $\lambda\approx 7.490039$.
+Figure \ref{subfig:disk-time} illustrates the relationship between the computation time of the inexact AKI-FP method and the mesh parameter $h$.
+With $h$ decreasing, the observed convergence rate for the $L^2$-error approaches $2$, while the rate for the $H^1$-error approaches $1$ (see Table \ref{Tab.disk3}).